Onset of universality in the dynamical mixing of a pure state: GOE to GUE crossover: Onset of universality

-As we are interested in small values of $t$, we keep only the first four terms in the expansion (third order in time).
+where $\rho_0=\ket{\Psi_0} \bra{\Psi_0}$.
+As the GOE is invariant under orthogonal transformations, using a basis state of the Hamiltonian as initial condition is equivalent to choosing a random state with real entries.
+For this reason, and without loss of generality, we set the initial state to $\ket{\Psi_0}=\ket0$, where $\ket{n}$ is a state of the basis where all the random Hamiltonians are constructed, and $n=0,1,\dots, N-1$.
+In this way, $\rho_{0}=\ket{0} \bra{0}$ represents the density matrix of the initial pure state.
+Since we are interested in small values of $t$, we proceed as we did with the expression in equation~(\ref{eq:Ut}) and we keep only the first four terms in the expansion (third order in time).
 These terms are given by

 where $[H,H']$ and $\{H,H'\}$ respectively stand for the commutator and anticommutator between $H$ and $H'$.
-As the GOE is invariant under orthogonal transformations, using a basis state of the Hamiltonian as initial condition is equivalent to choosing a random state with real entries.
-For this reason, and without loss of generality, we set the initial state to $\ket{\Psi_0}=\ket0$, where $\ket{n}$ is a state of the basis where all the random Hamiltonians are constructed and $n=0,1,\dots, N-1$.
-In this way, $\rho_{0}=\ketbra{0}{0}$ represents the density matrix of the initial pure state.
 We consider terms up to third order in $t$ as it is at this order where the first antisymmetric full matrix appears in $\sigma_{l,3}$, whenever each Hamiltonian $H_l$ is real.
-From the expressions~(\ref{eq:rhol0})-(\ref{eq:rhol3}), one can note that the only terms represented by full matrices are $H_l\rho_0H_l$, and $[H_l\rho H_l,H_l]$.
+From expressions~(\ref{eq:rhol0})-(\ref{eq:rhol3}), one can note that the only terms represented by full matrices are $H_l\rho_0H_l$, and $[H_l\rho H_l,H_l]$.
 All other elements contain nonzero entries only in the first column and in the first row.
 Using this fact, it is possible to separate the terms consisting of full matrices by rewriting the density matrix in the following way

 The first term contains only a nonzero element in the first position of the main diagonal.
 Other $2N-1$ nonzero elements are present in the first column and first row of the matrix, as evidenced by the expression